oVirt/ovirt-site/source/release/4.3.0/index.html.md

 #### oVirt Engine

  - [BZ 1627756](https://bugzilla.redhat.com/1627756) <b>On engine side replace fluentd dependencies with rsyslog</b><br>The current release replaces Fluentd with Rsyslog for collecting oVirt logs and collectd metrics.
 Systems running Red Hat Virtualization Manager and upgraded from 4.2 will still have Fluentd installed but it will be disabled and stopped.<br>After upgrading to 4.3, you can remove the Fluentd packages.
- - [BZ 1550634](https://bugzilla.redhat.com/1550634) <b>Drop 3.6 and 4.0 datacenter/cluster level</b><br>Support for cluster levels 3.6/4.0 has been removed from RHV Manager, so customers need to upgrade their data centers to 4.1 or newer versions before upgrading to RHV Manager 4.3
+ - [BZ 1550634](https://bugzilla.redhat.com/1550634) <b>Drop 3.6 and 4.0 datacenter/cluster level</b><br>This release removes the Red Hat Virtualization Manager support for clusters levels 3.6 and 4.0.
+Customers must upgrade their data centers to Red Hat Virtualization Manager 4.1 or later before upgrading to Red Hat Virtualization Manager 4.3.
  - [BZ 1599321](https://bugzilla.redhat.com/1599321) <b>Config values inconsistency between RHV versions</b><br>There are inconsistencies in the following internal configuration options:<br>- HotPlugCpuSupported<br>- HotUnplugCpuSupported<br>- HotPlugMemorySupported<br>- HotUnplugMemorySupported<br>- IsMigrationSupported<br>- IsMemorySnapshotSupported<br>- IsSuspendSupported<br>- ClusterRequiredRngSourcesDefault<br>Systems that have upgraded from RHV 4.0 to RHV 4.1/4.2 and are experiencing problems with these features should upgrade to RHV 4.2.5 or later.
- - [BZ 1651220](https://bugzilla.redhat.com/1651220) <b>Require Ansible 2.7.2+</b><br>This release adds a requirement for Ansible version 2.7.2, the lowest version required to run oVirt Ansible roles.
+ - [BZ 1651220](https://bugzilla.redhat.com/1651220) <b>Require Ansible 2.7+</b><br>This release adds a requirement for Ansible version 2.7, the lowest version required to run oVirt Ansible roles.

 #### oVirt Host Dependencies